Underpaying your teen babysitter? You may be contributing to the wage gap

 A teenager's first job can be very influential on their eventual work and wages as an adult, with lower wages for young women versus men taking root at an early age, according to Yasemin Besen-Cassino, chair of the sociology department Montclair State University in New Jersey.

-- CBC Radio's new business and economics show, Cost of Living, airs on CBC Radio One every Saturday at 11:30 a.m.
-(12 p.m.
-NT) or online anytime at CBC Listen.
+- CBC Radio's new business and economics show, Cost of Living, airs on CBC Radio One each week and is available online anytime at CBC Listen.

 What is the wage gap?